garagehive/garagehive.github.io/docs/xero-api-integration.md

 ---

-Select Allow access and a successful integration will be confirmed.
+1. Select **Allow** access, and a successful integration will be confirmed.

 ---